On the Choice of Sign Defining Householder Transformations: Observation

-Both authors were surprised by the results in Figure \ref{fig1}, which shows the computed 2-norm $\|A - QR\|$ for each choice of $\delta$ and for three algorithms: using the correct sign (blue circles), the wrong sign (red asterisks), and using \matlab's built-in \verb@qr@ (cyan crosses); note the log-log scaling.
-Unsurprisingly, the results using the correct choice of sign or the built-in \verb@qr@ are, for all $\delta$, approximately the machine precision, $\epsmch \approx 10^{{-16}}$.
-The surprise was that the results using the wrong sign appear in an inverted-V pattern with respect to $\delta$, rather reminiscent of the well-known V pattern that is often used, for example in \cite[Chap.~11]{Ove01}, to show how the truncation error and rounding error respectively dominate the error in the approximation of a derivative of a function $f$ at a point $x$ by a finite difference quotient $\frac{f(x+h)-f(x)}{h}$, the former dominant for large $h$ and the latter dominant for small $h$.
+Figure \ref{fig1} shows the computed 2-norm $\|A - QR\|$ for each choice of $\delta$ and for three algorithms: using the correct sign (blue circles), the wrong sign (red asterisks), and using \matlab's built-in \verb@qr@ (cyan crosses); note the log-log scaling.
+Unsurprisingly, the results using the correct choice of sign or the built-in \verb@qr@ are, for all $\delta$, approximately $\epsmch$.
+Surprisingly, however, the results using the wrong sign appear in an inverted-V pattern with respect to $\delta$.
+This is somewhat reminiscent of the well-known V pattern that is often used, for example in \cite[Chap.~11]{Ove01}, to show how the truncation error and rounding error respectively dominate the error in the approximation of a derivative of a function~$f$ at a point $x$ by a finite difference quotient $\frac{f(x+h)-f(x)}{h}$, the former dominant for large $h$ and the latter dominant for small $h$.
 The comparison even extends to noting that the right side of the inverted V is ragged, indicating dominance by rounding error, while the left side is a straight line, indicating purely linear dependence; in the finite-difference example, the roles of left and right are reversed.
 Note that the choice of $\delta\approx \epsmch^{1/2}$, the square root of the machine precision, gives the most inaccurate result, while in the finite difference example, it is well known that $h\approx \epsmch^{1/2}$ is the best choice, assuming appropriately scaled data.
 The results shown in Figure~\ref{fig1} are essentially unchanged if much larger matrices are used.